Lakeline Mall

 Lakeline Mall is a super-regional shopping mall located in north Austin, Texas, at the intersection of RR 620 and US 183.
 Although the mall has a Cedar Park postal code, it is physically within the City of Austin.
-It has 1099420 sqft of gross leasable area.
+Developed by Simon Property Group, the mall opened on October 11, 1995, following a nearly decade-long delay in construction.
+It has 1098830 sqft of gross leasable area across two floors.